GEARSET LIMITED

 Questions about data privacy

-Gearset is the data controller for the information you provide unless otherwise stated.
+Gearset Limited is the data controller for the personal data that you provide unless otherwise stated.
 If you have any queries about the process or how we handle your information, contact [email protected].

-If we decide to change our privacy policy, we will post the updated terms on this page so that you are always aware of what information we collect, how we use it, and under what circumstances we would disclose it.
-This policy was last updated on 22nd March 2023.
+If we decide to change our Privacy Policy, we will post the updated terms on this page so that you are always aware of what information we collect, how we use it, and under what circumstances we would disclose it.
+This policy was last updated on 12th August 2024.